lynxwint3r/Kaalendar/README.md

     👉 `kaalendar.generateArray()`

 - Iterator()
-    > You can use iterator features on your `kaalendar` object to get all month of the current year.
+    > You can use iterable features on your `kaalendar` object to get all month of the current year.
 This to avoid any memory leaks or useless memory requirement
     - Spread operator
     ```typescript
-    const months = [...kaalendar];
+    const months: Month[] = [...kaalendar];
     ```
     - `for of` loop
     ```typescript